Anna Louie Sussman: Who Gets to Have Kids?, Kartoniert / Broschiert

 Klappentext

-A singular and timely investigation into how everything from romance to education to the very process of creating a baby has been altered by a capitalist system run amok, *Who Gets to Have Kids?*is a must-read for anyone seeking to understand the universal challenges (and triumphs) of building families in our uncertain age.
+A singular and timely investigation into how parenthood has been altered by a capitalist system run wild, this is a must-read for anyone seeking to understand the universal challenges (and triumphs) of becoming a parent in our uncertain age.